The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 The answer is brutally simple: because they could.

-Three weeks later, after paying a digital forensics company $40,000 to rebuild their systems, Lisa learned the attack started with one employee clicking on what looked like a routine tax document from the IRS.
+Three weeks and $40,000 in recovery costs later, Lisa learned the attack started with one employee clicking on what looked like a routine tax document from the IRS.

 Why Your Current Security Is Like Bringing a Butter Knife to a Gunfight